Proposal submission for the 2023 Healthier Texas Summit is closed.

 • Max of 200 words

 • Describe how this session will engage your audience.
-Provide specifics on the use of instructional design best practices and the use of specific interventions (i.e. polls, activities, breakout groups, etc.) that meet diverse learning styles
+Provide specifics on the use of instructional design best practices and the use of specific interventions (i.e. polls, activities, hands-on activities, breakout groups, etc.) that meet diverse learning styles.

-• Attach evidence-based*, accessible resources and tools (i.e. handouts, literature) that connect to the learning objectives of the session.
-These resources will be provided to the attendees at the end of the presentation
+• Attach evidence-based*, accessible resources and tools (i.e. handouts) that connect to the learning objectives of the session.
+These resources will be provided to the attendees at the end of the presentation.

-Select the top 2 audience sectors most likely to attend
+Identify the top two audience sectors most likely to benefit from your presentation.

 • Government